-- Substantial rise in revenue driven by a rebound in demand for our products and cost optimisation measures allows us to continuously contribute to the Government, amounting to RM48.2 billion in 2021. - In the face of evolving stakeholder expectations and global pressure to identify and manage ESG impacts, we intensify our planning for capital allocations, including the introduction of Green CAPEX, in preparation for our NZCE 2050 aspiration. - · Yayasan PETRONAS introduced various academic, skills and entrepreneurship training programmes to uplift and empower the low-income communities and improve their income level and be self-sustaining in the long term.
+• Substantial rise in revenue driven by a rebound in demand for our products and cost optimisation measures allows us

+• In the face of evolving stakeholder expectations and global pressure to identify and manage ESG impacts, we intensify our planning for capital allocations, including the introduction of Green CAPEX, in preparation for our NZCE 2050 aspiration. • Yayasan PETRONAS introduced various academic, skills and entrepreneurship training programmes to uplift and empower the low-income communities and improve their income level and be self-sustaining in the long term.